raggar/RahulAggarwal1016/README.md

 ![Hello Word](https://github.com/RahulAggarwal1016/RahulAggarwal1016/blob/master/banner.png)

 Thank you for visiting my Github Profile!
-My name is Rahul Aggarwal and I am an 18-year-old student developer from Vaughan Ontario who is passionate about full-stack webdevelopment.
+My name is Rahul Aggarwal and I am an 18-year-old student developer from Vaughan Ontario who is passionate about full-stack web development.
 I am currently attending the University of Waterloo for Software Engineering and have worked at several previous startups such as **AirMatrix** and **Waves Egaming**.

 ### Skills
 <p>